Andrea Motis: Biography

-In 2010, at the age of fifteen, she recorded an album of jazz standards, Joan Chamorro Presents Andrea Motis.
+In 2010, at the age of fifteen, she recorded an album of jazz standards, Joan Chamorro Presents Andrea Motis, featuring Bobby Gordon.

 In 2012, she went on to record a second album, Feeling Good.

-She made her major label debut with Emotional Dance (Impulse!, 2017).
+John Fordham reviewed it when Motis played at PizzaExpress Jazz Club in 2014, stating "Motis has the kind of pearly, barely exhaled voice, paced with canny improv swerves and casual timing, from which jazz celebs are made."